Dimension reduction for semidefinite programs via Jordan algebras: Introduction

+Many practically relevant optimization problems can be posed as semidefinite programs (SDPs)---convex optimization problems over the cone of positive semidefinite (psd) matrices.
+While SDPs are efficiently solved in theory, specific instances may be intractable in practice unless one exploits special structure.
+Existing techniques for structure exploitation include facial reduction~\cite{borwein1981regularizing,drusvyatskiy2017many,pataki2013simple} and symmetry reduction \cite{symSoS_Gatermann200495,vallentin2009symmetry,de2010exploiting,bachoc2012invariant}.
+In this paper, we present a method that builds on this latter technique.

-To explain our reduction method, we first recall the essential idea in symmetry reduction: finding an orthogonal projection map whose range intersects the solution set.
-This projection map, the so-called the \emph{Reynolds operator} of a group action---satisfies certain invariance conditions that imply its range contains solutions.
-Though the Reynolds operator has a group-theoretic interpretation, the satisfied conditions are purely geometric and can be imposed on arbitrary maps.
-This leads to a simple statement of our method: minimize rank---or, equivalently, the dimension of the range---over the set of orthogonal projections satisfying these conditions.
+To explain, we first recall a key step in symmetry reduction: finding an orthogonal projection map whose range intersects the solution set.
+This projection (called a \emph{Reynolds} or \emph{group-average} operator) maps feasible points to feasible points without changing the objective function, which implies that its range (called the \emph{fixed-point subspace}) contains solutions.
+This leads to a simple statement of our method: minimize rank---or, equivalently, the dimension of the range---over a tractable subset of maps with this property.
+As we show, this minimization problem is efficiently solved for arbitrary SDP instances by a simple algorithm.
+Further, the subset of projections considered strictly contains those implicit in existing symmetry reduction procedures (Section~\ref{sec:suffgen}); hence, our method is more general.

-As we show, there is a unique projection of minimum rank and it can be found efficiently.
-Moreover, the range of the rank minimizing projection is a Jordan subalgebra of symmetric matrices and hence has a canonical direct-sum decomposition.
-Precisely, it is isomorphic to a direct-sum of \emph{simple} Jordan algebras and its intersection with the psd cone---the \emph{cone-of-squares} of the subalgebra---is isomorphic to a product of \emph{symmetric cones} \cite{jordan1993algebraic} \cite{faraut1994analysis}.
-Hence, by reformulating an SDP over the range of this projection, we not only reduce the dimension of the feasible set but replace the semidefinite constraint with a collection of simpler conic constraints.
-Finally, our algorithm for finding this projection extends `word-by-word' to any symmetric cone optimization problem (e.g., linear programs and second-order-cone programs), mirroring similar extensions of interior-point methods \cite{alizadeh2000symmetric}.

-We now summarize key contributions of this paper, making comparisons with related work in the literature.
-Theoretical and practical limitations of the method are also given as caveats.